denis-koshenkov/sensirion-sht3x/README.md

 # Sensirion SHT3X Driver
 Driver for Sensirion SHT3X temperature & humidity sensor that supports non-blocking mode of operation.

+The driver is implemented in C language.

+The driver was developed using Test-Driven Development (TDD).
+Unit testing is performed using the [CppUTest](https://cpputest.github.io/) testing framework.

 # Integration Details
 Add the following to your build:
 - `src/sht3x.c` source file